-Auditor's responsibilities in relation to the audit of the financial statement
+Responsibilities of the auditor in relation to the audit of the annual financial statements.

 Our objectives are to obtain reasonable assurance that the financial statement as a whole are free of material misstatement, whether due to fraud or error, and issue an auditors' report containing our opinion.